 This was a matchup of number one Penn State and number two Alabama.
 Penn State was trying to win Joe Paterno his first National Championship.
 Instead, the Nittany Lions had it snatched away from them by Bear Bryant and his Crimson Tide with an unforgettable last-minute goal-line stand that still ranks as one of the greatest in college football history today.
-Check out the top new bookmakers for betting on College Football!

 This game found these legendary coaches, Tom Osborne and Bobby Bowden, looking for their first National Championships.
 The Cornhuskers ranked behind Florida State at #2 and an underdog by as many as 17 points.
 After kicking a field goal to give them a slim 16-15 lead with 1:18 left, the Huskers relied on their defense to close the deal for them, only to see the Seminoles rally, aided by a kickoff out of bounds, to the lead with 21 seconds left, hanging on when Nebraska, aided by penalties on the Seminoles, would miss a field goal as time expired.
 This also makes this game the height of irony and gives them their first national title.

 This game was Vince Young’s coming-out party.
-Want even more reasons why this was historical, besides Texas’ first trip to the Granddaddy?
+Want even more reasons why this was historical besides Texas’ first trip to the Granddaddy?
 It was the only meeting between these two schools on the football field.
-The Wolverines took a 31-21 lead into the game’s final quarter and, led by the game’s defensive MVP LaMarr Woodley, had done an excellent job of bottling up Young and his teammates until a 17 point fourth quarter explosion of points by Texas.
+The Wolverines took a 31-21 lead into the game’s final quarter and, led by the game’s defensive MVP LaMarr Woodley, had done an excellent job of bottling up Young and his teammates until a 17-point fourth-quarter explosion of points by Texas.
 UT’s kicker Dusty Mangum hit a field goal as time expired to win it after Young had moved them into position.

 Notre Dame scored the first 12 points of the day on this bitter cold New Year’s Day in Dallas but still trailed Houston 20-12 at the end of the first half and was without Montana, who was reportedly being treated for chills and a fever caused by the cold conditions, he returned miraculously in the fourth quarter to lead Notre Dame back from a 34-12 deficit to a 35-34 win, throwing a tying touchdown on the game’s last play, with the Irish winning it with an extra point after the game clock had already expired, leaving the Cougars as the ones feeling a little sick after witnessing an early edition of “Montana Magic” up close and personal.
 The game would go down as the “Chicken Soup game.”